The Main Things

 God’s Word.
 The Bible.

-This thirst has taken me on an 11 year journey of reading through the Bible every year.
-Somewhere in the middle – like year 4 or 5 – I started saying things like “that’s not in the Bible’ when people quoted things that just aren’t there.
+This thirst has taken me on an 15-year journey of reading the entire Bible every year.
+After several years of reading the entire Bible, I started saying things like “that’s not in the Bible’ when people quoted things that just aren’t there.
 One of these things you and I hear often is not true – “God doesn’t give us more than we can handle”.
 Not in there.
 That’s one of the most misquoted scriptures we hear.
+My experience has been that God often gives me things I can’t handle so I need to go to him and trust him to help me.

 What’s also important is that I know what’s missing when listening to a preacher or teacher teach from the Bible.
 One of the reasons I read the entire Bible is to get a big picture of God, an overall understanding.
 So I can tell when someone is leaving something out because its too controversial or maybe they don’t agree with it.